thunderbird/webext-docs/changes/beta115.rst

 spaces API
 ==========
-* Add :ref:`spaces_api` which supersedes the spacesToolbar and allows to manage built-in and custom spaces.
+* Add :ref:`spaces_api` which supersedes the spacesToolbar API and allows to manage built-in and custom spaces.

 spacesToolbar API
 =================